rebelsky/csc151/handouts/faq.md

 > Over the past few years, I've started making art (mostly non-representational, sometimes with a performative aspect).
-I find making art and programming have many similarities, including the great positive of making something new and interesting.
+I find art-making and programming have many similarities, including the great positive of making something new and interesting.

 _Pick a category of objects and list five of your favorite objects in